 US Direct PLUS Loans

-- PLUS loans can be used to help with study costs that are not covered by Subsidised and Unsubsidised Loans.
-Only graduate/postgraduate students, or the parents of dependent undergraduate students, can apply for PLUS loans; undergraduate students cannot apply for PLUS loans themselves.
+- PLUS loans can be used to help with study costs that are not covered by subsidised and unsubsidised loans.
+Postgraduate students (studying a MSc/MA/LLM or higher) can apply for PLUS loans; undergraduate students (studying a BSc/BA/LLB) cannot apply for PLUS loans themselves but if you are still classed as dependent on your parents financially they can apply for a PLUS loan to support you.
 Find out more about US Direct PLUS loans.

-- How to apply: complete an online application form (note: graduate students / dependent children should complete a FAFSA application first).
+- How to apply: Ycomplete an online application form.
+(Note: postgraduate students/dependent undergraduate students should complete a FAFSA application first.)

 VA Educational Benefits